-Workforce Census illustrates severe shortage of eye doctorsPosted: Friday 31 March 2023 at 00:00
+Workforce Census illustrates severe shortage of eye doctorsPosted: Friday 31 March 2023

 The Macular Society has reacted with concern to The Royal College of Ophthalmologist’s 2022 Workforce Census, which reveals the shortage of eye doctors in the UK and the extent of pressure on NHS ophthalmology services.